A new SLA-centric management feature where you set a risk tolerance based on your organizations appetite for risk.

 Enter a name for your SLA that is easily identifiable.

-For the SLA matrix, you are able to edit Kenna’s suggested SLAs by selecting the checkbox of the SLA you want to change and clicking the pencil icon.
+For the SLA matrix, you are able to edit Cisco Vulnerability Management’s suggested SLAs by selecting the checkbox of the SLA you want to change and clicking the pencil icon.
 After you click the pencil the days will become editable.
 Save your change by clicking the check mark that replaces the pencil.
 If you do not click the check mark your change will not be saved.

 Important: You cannot change the Vulnerability Score and Asset Priority ranges in the SLA Matrix.
 You must use the Single SLA option to set those custom ranges.